samfundev/SengledTools/UDP_COMMANDS_REFERENCE.md

 ```json
 {"result":{"ret":1,"msg":"function not find"}}
 ```
 - If the function exists but parameters are wrong, you'll see an error tied to that function, e.g.:
 ```json
 {"func":"set_device_brightness","result":{"ret":1,"msg":"get brightness error"}}
 ```
+- **Function discovery tip**: Send unknown function names to discover what's available:
+  - Unknown function → returns `{"result":{"ret":1,"msg":"function not find"}}`
- - Probing names is useful for discovery: unknown → `function not find`; existing with wrong params → function-specific error.
-Use that signal to hunt valid functions and iterate parameters.
+  - Valid function with wrong params → returns function-specific error message
+  - Use this pattern to find new functions and figure out their parameters